pingidentity/pingidentity-devops-getting-started/docs/get-started/prereqs.md

 ## Local runtime environment

-The initial example uses Kubernetes under Docker Desktop because it does not require a lot of configuration to use.
+The initial example uses Kubernetes under Docker Desktop because it does not require a lot of configuration.

 In order to try Ping products in a manner most similar to typical production installations, you should consider using a Kubernetes environment.
 [Kind](https://kind.sigs.k8s.io/) (**K**ubernetes **in** **D**ocker) provides a platform to get started with local Kubernetes development.
 Instructions for setting up a Kind cluster are [here](../deployment/deployLocalK8sCluster.md).